The Tin Man (American horse): Early career

-He won the Grade I Clement L. Hirsch Memorial Turf Championship Stakes and the Grade II American Handicap.
+As a 4-year-old, The Tin Man won the Grade I Clement L. Hirsch Memorial Turf Championship Stakes and the Grade II American Handicap.
 He placed in the Grade II Del Mar Handicap and came in third in the Grade III San Francisco Breeders' Cup.
-All of these races were on the turf.
+As a 5-year-old, he won the Grade II San Luis Obispo Handicap and placed in the Grade I United Nations Handicap.